laminas/laminas-filter/docs/book/v3/standard-filters.md

 // Returns true on success and creates the archive file
 ```

-> ### Do not compress large or base Directories
+NOTE: **Do not compress large or base Directories**
->
-> You should never compress large or base directories like a complete partition.
+You should never compress large or base directories like a complete partition.
-> Compressing a complete partition is a very time consuming task which can lead
-> to massive problems on your server when there is not enough space or your
-> script takes too much time.
+Compressing a complete partition is a very time consuming task which can lead to massive problems on your server when there is not enough space or your script takes too much time.

 ### Decompressing an Archive